-- a.
-If a third party files such a request on behalf of an offender, the offender must agree to have the request filed on their behalf. - i.
-If the offender does not agree, staff must document the decision, and the grievance must not be accepted. - ii.
-If the offender does agree, assistance from fellow offenders or staff members may continue through all stages that remain. - b.
+a.
+If a third party files such a request on behalf of an offender, the offender must agree to have the request filed on their behalf.

+i.
+If the offender does not agree, staff must document the decision, and the grievance must not be accepted.

+ii.
+If the offender does agree, assistance from fellow offenders or staff members may continue through all stages that remain.

+b.
 Any third party filing of a request related to allegations of sexual abuse or sexual harassment must be forwarded to the PREA Compliance Manager."

 The Auditor reviewed how the agency handles third-party complaints, including grievances.
 Such a person may also file the grievance on behalf of the prisoner or inmate, provided that the prisoner or inmate consents to the filing.
 Inmates spoken to by the Auditor confirmed that there is no prohibition on assisting or filing a grievance for another inmate.
 Staff were also aware they needed to accept all complaints or grievances from third-party individuals.
-Visually, the Auditor found information around the facility telling all parties they could file a complaint.
+Visually, the Auditor found information about the facility, telling all parties that they could file a complaint.

 Indicator (f) Policy OP 866.1 describes the provisions for an emergency grievance.
 "Emergency Grievances are provided for Inmate reporting and expedited staff responses to allegations that an Inmate is subject to a substantial risk of imminent sexual abuse and to situations or conditions which may subject the Inmate to immediate risk of serious personal injury or irreparable harm.
 It is the duty of all corrections employees to be responsive to emergency grievances."
 The forms have tracking numbers to allow for systematic review by the administration and prevent them from being diverted.
-The one grievance in the last 12 months related to sexual misconduct was a sexual harassment complaint filed as an emergency grievance.
-It also appears that the same individual made an anonymous call to the hotline the same day.
+There were no grievances in the last 12 months related to sexual abuse or sexual harassment complaints filed as an emergency grievance.
 As noted in indicator (b), there is an immediate notification to the PCM and the Investigator, at which time an immediate assessment of the inmate's safety occurs.
-This is documented in the grievance form which is part of the investigation file.
+This will be documented in the grievance form, which is part of the investigation file.
 There were no allegations of sexual abuse filed as a regular or emergency grievance in the past year.

 Indicator (g) Inmates can only be disciplined if, through an investigative process, it is substantiated that the grievance was filed in bad faith.
 This is the same standard for all PREA complaints filed, even if they have not been filed through the grievance process.
 The facility grievance form has a location in which the Grievance Officer can document if he believes the individual is abusing the intent of the grievance process.
-An SIU Detective or the Intelligence Unit investigation would still occur to determine the bad-faith filing.
+An SIU Agent or the Intelligence Unit investigation would still occur to determine the bad-faith filing.
 The policy states, "Disciplinary charges may be brought against an Inmate for filing a grievance related to alleged sexual abuse only where the institution demonstrates that the Inmate filed the grievance in bad faith.
-The regional PREA Analyst and the facility confirmed they are very careful before imposing discipline as it may prevent others from coming forward to report a PREA Concern.
-Agency policy on disciplines related to sexual abuse allegations requires communication between the facility and the PREA Office staff.
-Though the allegation of sexual abuse in one case review supported that the claim was unfounded, the facility did not discipline the inmate.
+The regional PREA Analyst and the facility confirmed they are very careful before imposing discipline, as it may prevent others from coming forward to report a PREA Concern.